 My suede Chelsea booties are a sophisticated grey-taupe color that I can wear year-round, and my bag, well, I can’t say enough about it.
-This is a large Chloe Wallet on a gold chain ( Canada click here) that you can wear crossbody style.
+This is a large Chloe Wallet on a gold chain that you can wear crossbody style.
 It’s the perfect size for when I’m out and about, and I don’t want anything heavy to carry around.
 And that putty color with the gold is so chic!

 This feminine sweater is a fantastic hero piece in your wardrobe.
 You can see the gorgeous stitching and the face-framing V-neck.
-It’s high-low style, so it covers your bottom is shorter in the front and covers your bottom in the back, making it ideal for wearing with leggings too.
+It’s a high-low style, so it covers your bottom is shorter in the front and covers your bottom in the back, making it ideal for wearing with leggings too.

 I’m wearing this sweater with flare jeans.
-These jeans are from L’agence, and it is the first time I have worn this brand.
+These Ruth jeans are from L’agence, and it is the first time I have worn this brand.
 The raw edge is nice for a change, but you know me – that’s about as unfinished a hem as I’ll go.
 I still like my jeans to look elegant.

 The only thing about these jeans is they are very long!
 I’m 5’7″ with long legs, and I have to wear heels with these, or else they drag on the floor big-time.
 Of course, you can’t hem them with that raw edge, so I save these as more of my going-out jeans instead of my everyday pair.

 Another nice thing to wear with a Lilac or Lavender sweater is a touch of snake print.
 Wearing all solid colors can be too plain.
-These gray-black python boots are considered neutral and look beautiful with the Lilac color.
+These gray-black python booties are considered neutral and look beautiful with the Lilac color.
 The snake print adds that cool factor, so together, the stunning lilac sweater with these booties makes this a wow outfit when you walk into a room.